awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 or 2030 as Ray Kurzweil famously predicted.
 I projected how many neurons (nodes) and connections this would require and decided it was very possible given present exponential progress.
-The reason it is so hard for people to consider this possibility is their intuitions are learn.
+The reason it is so hard for people to consider this possibility is their intuitions are linear.
 This is why I studied machine learning and brains.
 The people afraid of artificial general intelligence talk about safety, I talk about summoning God.

 2. 2008 was when: I decided **aging is simply another disease** we've rationalized away from solving.
 We have a massive moral obligation to find a cure to aging.

 3. 2008: **Voluntary work is the only type of ethical work**.
 I call voluntary work play and one should play seriously and thoughtfully.
-The notion of involuntary work is outdated and has no ethical basic in a country with economic abundance available to every citizen.
+The notion of involuntary work is outdated and has no ethical basis in a country with economic abundance available to every citizen.
 Everyone in that country should be allowed to play if they so choose.
 However, I believe humans are designed to play and want to play.